 - Rating system

 Benefits and challenges

 Online learning has become one of the most sought after mediums to learn something new.
 There are many eLearning websites already available, but new ones are constantly emerging as the demand rises.
-Many businesses recognize that building their own LMS platform is a profitable endeavour.
+Many businesses recognize that building their own Learning Management System is a profitable endeavour.
 But before you start developing your own solution it is important to be aware of the benefits and challenges of online learning as well as the current trends (you can read more about it in the post EdTech Trends To Watch In 2021.
-As for now, let's dive deeper into the benefits and challenges of LMS development.
+As for now, let's dive deeper into the benefits and challenges of eLearning website development.

 - time flexibility - websites like Udemy or Coursera offer time flexibility for students, unlike traditional classroom environments.
 This attracts many learners, especially those with full-time jobs.

 - pace of learning - no two students have the same pace of learning.
 Online learning platforms allow them to go through some topics faster or take more time to study the more challenging ones.

 - multiple courses - with an app like Udemy you can sign up for multiple courses at once, which allows students to acquire more than one skill simultaneously.

 - cost-effective - online courses are much cheaper than traditional classroom courses.
-What is more, students do not have to travel from a different city, pay for accommodation and transportation.
+What is more, students do not have to travel from a different city and pay for accommodation and transportation.